+But some cases take years and go through extra levels of appeals, which requires more work for the lawyers.
 If you lose your disability appeal hearing and your lawyer appeals the case to Social Security's Appeals Council and federal district court, your lawyer will end up spending more time on your case than usual.
-In this situation, your lawyer is usually allowed to submit a fee petition to the Social Security Administration (SSA), asking to charge you more than the usual maximum fee of 25% of your backpay or $6,000.
+In this situation, your lawyer is usually allowed to submit a fee petition to the Social Security Administration (SSA).
+A fee petition can ask for the SSA's permission to charge you more than the usual maximum fee of 25% of your backpay or $6,000.

 Lawyers use fee petitions in the following situations to be able to collect payment.